 They’re not just for kids.
 All of the visitors on the organised tours that we saw were wearing buoyancy aids.

-We decided to put our girls in their buoyancy aids despite them being fairly strong swimmers and I’m sure the tour guides were using the same logic.
+We put our girls in their buoyancy aids despite them being fairly strong swimmers and I’m sure the tour guides were using the same logic.
 Accidents can happen quickly, particularly slip ups.
 So if you fall it’s much better that you float.

 Your health and safety is your own responsibility whichever wadi you visit.